starlane-io/starlane/README.md

 # STARLANE
-Starlane is the world's first Resource Mesh.
+Starlane is the world's first *RESOURCE MESH*.

 A large amount of the complexity of your enterprise can be transferred from the application level to Starlane.
 Less complexity means: faster development, easier to understand and fewer bugs.